Philippe Lançon: Biography

+He is also a columnist for the weekly Charlie Hebdo and from the end of 2014 becomes a member of the “theater” panel of Le Masque et la Plume on France Inter.

+On January 7, 2015, he was seriously injured during an Charlie Hebdo shooting, requiring four hours of major surgery on his face.
+He underwent up to 22 surgical procedures, including 13 jaw operations.
+In 2018, he recounts these events in a book entitled Disturbance: Surviving Charlie Hebdo and, on November 5, receives the 2018 Prix Femina for it.

 Work

 Lançon works primarily for other French publications, specializing in literature.
 He is a weekly contributor to Charlie Hebdo.

-Lançon also wrote for Libération, a newspaper in France, and is a critic on Latin American writings.
+Lançon also wrote for Libération, a newspaper in France, and is a critic of Latin American writings.
 He is also an educator on culture and Latin American literature, having been a guest speaker at Princeton University on occasion.
-In the Fall of 2015 he was expected to teach a course at Princeton titled "Writers and Dictators in Latin America."
+In the Fall of 2015, he was expected to teach a course at Princeton titled "Writers and Dictators in Latin America."